peteroupc/MailLib/api/com.upokecenter.text.ProtocolStrings.md

     public static boolean IsInFreeformClass(String str)

-Determines whether the given string belongs in RFC 8264's FreeformClass.
+Determines whether the specified string belongs in RFC 8264's FreeformClass.
  In general, the FreeformClass contains most letters, digits, spaces, punctuation, and symbols in the Unicode standard, as well as all basic printable characters (U+0021 to U+007E), but excludes control characters and separators.
 Horizontal tab, U+0009, and other code points in the range